-Brown the Lamb: Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
-Season the lamb with salt and pepper, then brown on all sides (about 6 minutes).
-Transfer to a plate.
+Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
+Season the lamb with salt and pepper and brown on all sides, about 6 minutes.
+Transfer the lamb to a plate.

-Sauté the Aromatics: Add ½ tablespoon of oil if needed, then cook the onions and celery until softened (about 2 minutes).
-Stir in the garlic and cook for 30 seconds.
+Add ½ tablespoon of oil if needed.
+Add onions and celery and cook until softened, about 2 minutes.
+Stir in garlic and cook for 30 seconds.

-Simmer the Stew: Add the broth and return the lamb to the pot.
-Bring to a boil, then reduce heat to low, cover, and simmer for 25 minutes, stirring occasionally.
+Add broth and return the lamb to the pot.
+Bring to a boil, then reduce heat to low.
+Cover and simmer for 25 minutes, stirring occasionally.

 Video